Abibubble/lucky-irishman/README.md

 Friends, family members, and other developers were asked to review the site and documentation to point out any bugs and/or user experience issues that they came across.

 ### Solved Bugs
-1. Introduction page responsive design in y-axis wasn't working.
+1. Introduction page responsive design in y-axis wasn't working below 1300px viewportwidth.
-    *
+    * We checked our modified styling, to ensure that none of those had affected the Bootstrap classes we are using.
+    * We checked the version of Bootstrap that we were using was the correct version for the features we wanted.
-    * We checked the Bootstrap classes we were using.
+    * We checked function of the Bootstrap classes we were using.
+    * We discovered our footer was not taking up the required width, due to it being located inside another container-fluid div.
+    * We took it out of that container, to give us more control over our footer.
+    * We discovered a display: flex in our body styling, which was messing with our footer styles, so we removed it.

+2. The background image wasn't responsive below 1300px.
+    * We hadn't used no-repeat, fixed on our background, so we added that in.
+    * That unfortunately removed our background completely.

 ### Known Bugs
 * ANY BUGS LEFT IN THE CODE AFTER FINAL DEPLOYMENT, FOR FIXING IN FUTURE RELEASES